swbiggart/node-bigg-todo/README.md

 Install

 ```
-git clone git@github.com:swbiggart/node-coffee-express-requirejs-backbones-todo.git
+git clone git@github.com:swbiggart/node-bigg-todo.git
-cd node-coffee-express-requirejs-backbones-todo
+cd node-bigg-todo
 npm install coffee-script -g
 npm install
 coffee app.coffee
 ```

-Make sure you have mongodb installed.
+Make sure you have MongoDB installed.
 If you don't, on a Mac use Homebrew:

 ```
 brew install mongodb
 ```
 and follow the instructions.

+Or, you can checkout the localStorage branch to use without MongoDB